Jaime King: Personal life

-King dated fashion photographer Davide Sorrenti, who died from a kidney ailment in 1997.
+King dated fashion photographer Davide Sorrenti, who died due to complications of Thalassemia in 1997.
 In 2000, she dated singer Kid Rock.

 In 2006, she met director Kyle Newman while working on the set of his film Fanboys.
 The couple moved in together after three months of dating and got engaged in 2007.
 They married in November 2007 at Greystone Mansion, where Newman had proposed.
 After struggling with infertility due to endometriosis and polycystic ovary syndrome, King gave birth to a son in 2013 and to a second son in 2015.
 Taylor Swift is godmother to her younger son.

 In May 2020, King filed for divorce from Newman after 14 years of marriage.
 King also filed a domestic violence prevention petition and was granted a temporary restraining order against Newman, which was later withdrawn.
 The divorce was finalized in September 2023.
 In March 2025, Newman was awarded sole physical custody and King was mandated to complete a 6-month substance rehabilitation program.

 In July 2025, it was announced that King had become engaged to investment banker Austin Sosa.
+They later married in a private ceremony, and in January 2026 it was revealed that Sosa had filed for divorce.

-King’s struggles with addiction began when she started using heroin at age 14, which was given to her by a photo assistant on one of her first modeling jobs.
+King's struggles with addiction began when she started using heroin at age 14, which was given to her by a photo assistant on one of her first modeling jobs.
 In a 2023 interview with The Cut she shared: "I was 14 [when given heroin].
 I also remember being naked as a 14-year-old, 15-year-old, 16-year-old, even at 13 years old, dude, it's — I remember being naked in a bathtub for Italian Vogue when I was not even 14 years old.
 I remember being given champagne, and I never knew what to do with that.
 How could any child know what it is to do with that?
 You're just trying to get through it, and there's this pervasive terror that if you don't participate, you'll be sent home."

 King shared the trauma of her early modeling days living without family at 13 years old in New York: “I was terrified.
 I was terrified.
 I mean, I was a child.
 I think I was 13 and a half.
 The first time I came to New York, my mother and I came together, but when she eventually went home, I moved in with one of the editors of Harper’s Bazaar.
 After that, I was sort of shuffled between different people’s households, you know; basically, wherever my agent told me I should go, that’s where I was placed.
 I was a child, and this may sound harsh but I believe it’s true: A child at that age should not be in the fashion industry.”
 King made the decision to leave the modeling industry at age 18.